Cinematic style of Christopher Nolan: Influences

-Michael Mann, Terrence Malick, Orson Welles, Fritz Lang, Nicolas Roeg, Sidney Lumet, David Lean, Ridley Scott, Terry Gilliam, and John Frankenheimer.
-He has also praised Sergio Leone, Andrei Tarkovsky, David Lynch and Jacques Tourneur.
+Michael Mann, Terrence Malick, Orson Welles, Fritz Lang, Nicolas Roeg, Sidney Lumet, David Lean, Ridley Scott, Tony Scott, Terry Gilliam, John Frankenheimer, Hugh Hudson, Adrian Lyne, Alan Parker, Sergio Leone, Andrei Tarkovsky, David Lynch and Jacques Tourneur.
 Nolan's personal favourite films include Blade Runner (1982), Star Wars (1977), The Man Who Would Be King (1975), Lawrence of Arabia (1962), Chinatown (1974), 2001: A Space Odyssey (1968), Withnail and I (1987), and Chariots of Fire (1981).
 In 2013 Criterion Collection released a list of Nolan's ten favourite films from its catalogue, which included The Hit (1984), 12 Angry Men (1957), The Thin Red Line (1998), The Testament of Dr. Mabuse (1933), Bad Timing (1980), Merry Christmas Mr. Lawrence (1983), For All Mankind (1989), Koyaanisqatsi (1982), Mr. Arkadin (1955), and Erich von Stroheim's Greed (1924) (unavailable on Criterion).
 He is also a fan of the James Bond films, citing them as a "a huge source of inspiration" and has expressed his admiration for the work of composer John Barry.

 Nolan's habit of employing non-linear storylines was particularly influenced by the Graham Swift novel Waterland, which he felt "did incredible things with parallel timelines, and told a story in different dimensions that was extremely coherent".
 He was also influenced by the visual language of the film Pink Floyd – The Wall (1982) and the structure of Pulp Fiction (1994), stating that he was "fascinated with what Tarantino had done".
-Inception was partly influenced by Dante's Inferno, Max Ernst's Forest series, and the films Orpheus (1950), La Jetée (1962), On Her Majesty's Secret Service (1969), and Zabriskie Point (1970).
+Inception was partly influenced by Dante's Inferno, Max Ernst's Forest series, and the films The Matrix (1999), Tarkovsky's Solaris (1972), On Her Majesty's Secret Service (1969), and Zabriskie Point (1970).
 For Interstellar, he mentioned a number of literary influences, including Flatland by Edwin Abbott Abbott, The Wasp Factory by Iain Banks, and A Wrinkle in Time by Madeleine L'Engle.
 For Dunkirk, Nolan said he was inspired by the work of Robert Bresson, silent films such as Intolerance (1916) and Sunrise: A Song of Two Humans (1927), as well as by The Wages of Fear (1953).
 Other influences Nolan has credited include figurative painter Francis Bacon, architects Frank Lloyd Wright, Walter Gropius, Ludwig Mies van der Rohe, poet T. S. Eliot (Four Quartets, in particular), and authors Raymond Chandler (The Big Sleep influenced Nolan's first films), James Ellroy, Jim Thompson, and Charles Dickens (A Tale of Two Cities was a major influence on The Dark Knight Rises).

-Nolan has also praised the comedies Talladega Nights, The Curse (2023), MacGruber as the blockbusters Watchmen (2009) and the Fast & Furious franchise specially Tokyo Drift.
+Nolan has also praised the comedies Talladega Nights, MacGruber, and The Curse (2023), as well as the blockbusters Watchmen (2009) and the Fast & Furious franchise specially Tokyo Drift.

+In 2025, Nolan and Christopher Frayling collaborated on the radio series Hollywood And The Adland Five for BBC Radio 4.
+It examines the influence of British filmmakers Hugh Hudson, Adrian Lyne, Alan Parker, and Ridley and Tony Scott, with the aim of "assessing the impact of one of the most significant, audacious - and least recognized - periods in the history of filmmaking."